 A big topic in guitar amplifier selection is to go with a tube or a solid-state amplifier.

 Tube amps are generally accepted to sound louder and more musical due to their saturation and compression characteristics when overdriven.
 This is often heard to be a good thing, especially with guitar tones that benefit from extra grit.

 However, solid-state amps can be designed with superb modelling and sound just as good and “crunchy” as overdriven tube amps.

 A tube guitar amp will often have a tube preamplifier to add gain and character to its sound, followed by a solid-state power amplifier that will get the “tube sound” up to a level that can more effectively control the amp’s connected loudspeaker(s).
 This is called a hybrid amplifier.

 Headphone amplifiers can also have tube or solid-state electronics.

-These amplifiers take line level signals and amplify them and adjust their impedances to properly drive headphones.
+These amplifiers take line level signals and amplify them and adjust their impedances to drive headphones properly.

 For more information on headphone amplifiers, check out my article What Is A Headphone Amplifier & Are Headphone Amps Worth It?